Four Seasons Hotels and Resorts: Ships

 In 2003, Four Seasons Explorer, a luxury three-deck catamaran with 11 rooms, began to sail in the Maldives.
 Visitors from the Maldives' two Four Seasons resorts, Kuda Huraa and Landaa Giraavaru, could either book rooms or charter the entire ship for trips that lasted from three to seven days.
 After two decades, the ship left the Maldives in 2023 for Palau, where Four Seasons began offering tours at the end of that year.

 In September 2022, the Four Seasons announced it was launching Four Seasons Yachts.
 In June 2023, the company confirmed plans for a second ship due for delivery in 2026.

 The first ultra luxury super yacht "Four Seasons I" was floated in Fincantieri Shipyard, Italy in January, 2025.
-The cruise has 95 ultra luxury suites with large balconies and floor-to-ceiling ocean views.
-It is scheduled to enter service in January 2026 and will be captained by Captain Kate McCue.
+The yacht has 95 ultra luxury suites with large balconies and floor-to-ceiling ocean views and is 679 feet long (207 meters).
+It was scheduled to enter service in January 2026 and will be captained by Captain Kate McCue.
+Its maiden voyage was on March 20, 2026 which coincided with the 65th anniversary of the Four Seasons first hotel opening.
+The maiden voyage went through the Mediterranean.

+Jet

+The Four Seasons jet is an Airbus A321 neo-LR with 48 first-class seats designed for Wellness tourism.
+As of May 2026, the jet has the following amenities: 24/7 personal concierge, a dedicated travel planner, an onboard executive chef, a dedicated luggage concierge, a journey physician, and a Four Seasons trained service crew.